AdiFBubu/Personal-Projects/Python - mini projects/COVID/README.md

 ... | ... | ... | ... | ... | ... | ... |
 Total | ... | ... | ... | ... | ... | ... | ... | ... |

-The values in the tables for the days represent the number of confirmed cases (total)
+&emsp;The values in the tables for the days represent the number of confirmed cases (total)